Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 ### OpenMW Crash / Not Launching / Shaders not working properly:

+* If OpenMW.exe refuses to launch through MO2 with any error mentioning antivirus preventing it,
+  Just restart MO2 and try launching it again.

 * If your OpenMW.exe crashes on start with the text,

   OpenMW: Fatal error